PriyankaJhamb/hello-world/README.md

 # hello-world
-This is my learning journey and I want that it will continue till my death.
+This is my learning journey and it will continue till my death.